nith49/Cryptography_Assignment/README.md

 - Add support for recurring payments

 ## Contributors
-This project was developed by Team XYZ for the Cryptography (BITS F463) course at BITS Pilani.
+This project was developed by Group 27 for the Cryptography (BITS F463) course at BITS Pilani.

 **Team Members:**
 - Naga Siva Nithin Kota